aryamansharda/AllTrailsAssessment/README.md

 - Dependency injection where applicable
 - iOS 13.0+
 - No warnings
+- Added accessibility support to the list view, though I don’t have much experience in making the map view accessible, so do to time constraints wasn’t able to look into it.
 ## User Features
 - All of the required features in the the "AllTrails Lunchtime Restaurant Discovery" are implemented here.
 - Tapping on the restaurant in the list view and long pressing the info windows on the map view will open the directions to the restaurant in Apple Maps.